Scratchpad raises $13 million to power-up Salesforce with a productivity workspace for sales teams

-If you work in sales, there’s a good chance that Salesforce will be a critical tool in your armory — the customer relationship management (CRM) platform claims nearly a fifth of the market in terms of revenue, more than triple its nearest rival.
+If you work in sales, there’s a good chance Salesforce will be a critical tool — the customer relationship management (CRM) platform claims nearly a fifth of the market in terms of revenue, more than triple its nearest rival.

 But pervasiveness doesn’t necessarily mean popularity, with common Salesforce complaints ranging from “clunky UI” and “too much data entry” to “it’s just not user friendly.”
 But one startup is setting out to make Salesforce a more enjoyable and productive experience by building a modern workspace directly on top of the CRM.

-Founded out of San Francisco in 2019, Scratchpad has created a suite of productivity tools spanning notes, spreadsheets, tasks, Kanban boards, search, collaboration, and more, bundling them under a friendlier interface through which they can interact directly with all their sales data and workflows.
-Scratchpad is designed to free up sales personnel to do what they do best, and to further its mission, the startup today announced it has raised $13 million in a series A round of funding led by Craft Ventures, with participation from Accel.
-Craft Ventures’ David Sacks also now joins Scratchpad’s board.
+Founded out of San Francisco in 2019, Scratchpad has created a suite of productivity tools spanning notes, spreadsheets, tasks, Kanban boards, search, collaboration, and more.
+The company bundles them under a friendlier interface through which they can interact directly with all their sales data and workflows.
+Scratchpad is designed to free up sales personnel to do what they do best and today announced it has raised $13 million in a series A round of funding led by Craft Ventures, with participation from Accel.
+Craft Ventures’ David Sacks will now join Scratchpad’s board.

 “Most revenue teams have highly trained and highly educated salespeople spending more than half of their time doing administrative work instead of selling,” Scratchpad CEO and cofounder Pouyan Salehi told VentureBeat.
 “Scratchpad reduces and nearly eliminates tedious admin time, increasing sales performance across the organization.”